atimics/matrixbot/API.md

                 "type": "string",
                 "description": "The text content of the cast to post" },
+            "reply_to_hash": {
+                "type": "string",
+                "description": "The hash of the cast to reply to.
+If provided, sends as a reply instead of a new post" },
             "channel": {
                 "type": "string",
-                "description": "The channel to post in (if not provided, posts to user's timeline)" },
+                "description": "The channel to post in (if not provided, posts to user's timeline).
+Not used for replies."
+            },
             "embed_url": {
                 "type": "string",